 Carla’s Status Doesn’t Define Her, Her Humanity Does

-Carla came to the U.S. a tiny human
+Carla came to the U.S. as a tiny human

 Seven she was